elicwhite/timing-stats/README.md

 ```

 ## Full Example
-This web application monitors it's own build and deployment process, reporting back the timing data as the sample data for the application.
+This web application monitors its own build and deployment process, reporting back the timing data as the sample data for the application.
 You can see the JSON file for the sample data [here](sample_data.json).